Special Offer

 Get the Guide

-This question is helpful in assessing foundational coding knowledge.
-There are several possible answers, so listen for thorough responses that demonstrate an understanding of monolithic versus microservice architectures.
-What to look for:
+This question helps assess a candidate’s foundational understanding of software architecture and their ability to think critically about system design.
+There are several possible answers, so listen for thorough responses that demonstrate an understanding of the difference between monolithic and microservice architectures.
+What to evaluate for:

-• The applicant’s understanding of the pros and cons of different approaches to architecture
+• Understanding of the pros and cons of different approaches to architecture

-• An ability to articulate how to transition from monolithic to microservice
+• Ability to articulate how to transition from monolithic to microservice

 Example:

-“Designing a monolithic architecture is less expensive in the short term, but the code is a single cohesive unit that shares resources and memory space.
-Microservice architecture offers flexibility and scalability, because each component is an independent application.”
+“Designing a monolithic architecture is typically faster and less expensive in the short term, but the code is a single cohesive unit that shares resources and memory space.
+This structure can become harder to maintain as the system grows.
+Microservice architecture offers flexibility and scalability because each component is an independent application.”

-Asynchronous programming permits multiple concurrent operations, and it is a good match for JavaScript programs.
-This question assesses general coding knowledge, as well as specific understanding of JavaScript.
-What to look for:
+Asynchronous programming permits multiple concurrent operations and is a good match for JavaScript programs.
+This question assesses general coding knowledge and a specific understanding of JavaScript.

-• An ability to articulate the difference between synchronous and asynchronous programming
+• Ability to articulate the difference between synchronous and asynchronous programming

-• The impact of asynchronous programming on user interfaces
+• Understanding of impact of asynchronous programming on user interfaces

 Example: